 The sum of two or more even numbers is invariably even.

-Even numbers when divided exactly by 2 leaves no remainder.
+Even numbers when divided exactly by 2 leave no remainder.

 The product of two or more even numbers is invariably even.